buttonsrtoys/mvvm_plus/README.md

       [View] <--> [View Model] <--> [Model]

-With `view`, the View is a Flutter widget and View Model is a Dart model.
-Views are frequently nested and can be large, like an app page, feature, or even an entire app.
-Or small, like a password field or a button.
+With `view`, the View is a Flutter widget and the View Model is a Dart model.

 `view` goals:
 - Provide a state management framework that clearly separates business logic from the presentation.